prisonerjohn/seeing-machines/content/en/docs/class-3/computer-vision/index.md

 `ofxGui` cannot use data types like `int`, `float`, `string` directly, because it needs additional information like a name, a range, etc.

-One option is to use special classes that are part of `ofxGui` like `ofxIntSlider`, `ofxColorSlider`, `ofxButton`, etc. The example `examples\gui\guiExample` demonstrates how to do this.
+One option is to use special classes that are part of the `ofxGui` addon, like `ofxIntSlider`, `ofxColorSlider`, `ofxButton`, etc. The example `examples\gui\guiExample` demonstrates how to do this.

 ### ofParameter

 Another option is to use a special OF class called [`ofParameter`](https://openframeworks.cc/documentation/types/ofParameter/).
-This is more useful because `ofParameter` objects have similar properties and can be used outside of `ofxGui`.
+This is more useful because `ofParameter` objects are not tied to `ofxGui` and can be used with other GUI frameworks, events, etc.

 `ofParameter` is a **wrapper** class that is used to give other data types super powers.
 For example: